La Pryor, Texas

 La Pryor (/lə ˈpraɪ.ər/ lə-_-PRY-ər) is a census-designated place in Zavala County, Texas, United States.
 Its population was 1,294 at the 2020 census.

 The town is named for Col. Isaac (Ike) T. Pryor, who in the 1880s owned a ranch that included the site of the community.

 The Nueces River crosses U.S. Highway 83 north of La Pryor.

 The community has within its limits branches of the Texas Department of Transportation and the Zavala County Bank.

+History

+New World screwworm incident and resulting partial quarantine

+On June 4, 2026, it was reported by the United States Department of Agriculture that a 3-week old calf had been infected with New World screwworm (Cochliomyia hominivorax), the first reported case in the United States in decades.
+All warm-blooded animals within a 12-mile radius are quarantined in an effort to stop the development of an epidemic hitting at a time of very low cattle production in the United States and higher prices.

 Geography

 La Pryor is located at (28.943879, -99.844349).

 According to the United States Census Bureau, the CDP has a total area of 2.7 square miles (6.9 km^{2}), all land.

 Demographics

 La Pryor first appeared as a census designated place in the 1980 United States census.